florisboard/florisboard/.github/ISSUE_TEMPLATE/bug_report_generated_error_report.md

 ---

 <!--
-- Important: If you have a generated error log to paste, use the "Bug report (generated)" template instead!
+- Important: Use this template only if you can paste a generated error log.
+If you don't have such log, use the "Bug report (blank)" template instead.
 -
 - Describe the bug in a short but concise way.
 - If you have a screenshot or screen recording of the bug, link them at the end